 The School's policy is to encourage as much breadth as possible in the first year of A level/Pre-U study, with the great majority of pupils either opting to take four subjects or three subjects plus an EPQ.
 Most pupils then opt to continue with three subjects in year 13.

-The results which appear in the reference reflect a variety of qualifications, with some pupils having a percentage score for an AS (in Mathematics and Politics only) representing the UMS score for the first part of a modular A level.
-Predicted A/Pre-U grades are made by subject heads of department, taking into account reports of subject teachers, AS results where available and the results of internal exams.
-For pupils making a post A level application, we include all final grades achieved and UMS scores expressed as a percentage.
+The results which may appear in the reference are GCSE/IGCSE Grades achieved and where relevant an EPQ grade.
+Predicted A/Pre-U grades are made by subject heads of department, taking into account reports of year 12 subject teachers and the results of internal exams.
+For pupils making a post A/Pre-U Level application, we include all final grades achieved.

 Note for medical schools